PavaniGudupu/Inventory-With-EJS/README.md

+Inventory Management System using EJS and PostgreSQL.
+A full-stack web app with search, filter, pagination, and CRUD.

 # 📦 Inventory Management System (EJS + PostgreSQL)

 A full-stack **Inventory Management Web Application** built using **Node.js, Express, EJS, and PostgreSQL**.